Where To Stay In Phuket

 Each area has its own unique vibe, so the best place to stay depends on what kind of Thailand adventure you’re dreaming of.

-Understanding Phuket’s Layout
+Understanding Phuket’s Layout:

 Phuket is Thailand’s largest island, located in the Andaman Sea on the country’s southwest coast.
 Unlike compact destinations such as Bangkok or Chiang Mai, Phuket stretches across a large area, with beaches dotted along the western coastline.